 But the mental health benefits of running have also been established by an impressive and ever-growing body of scientific work, which continues to strengthen the idea that running is good for both body and mind.
 Let's explore some of the exciting recent findings.

 The idea of "blowing off steam" through exercise goes way back for one excellent reason: it works.
 Ever have a challenging day and feel like you just need to run?
 Then once you do, you feel lighter and better prepared to handle whatever stress you're dealing with?
 Personally, I can feel the difference in my thinking if I haven't been able to keep up with my running schedule.
 In fact, when my anxiety and depression noticeably worsen, my wife will usually ask me how my runs have been.
 What's actually going on here?
-Why does this work?
+Why does running benefit my mental health?

 First, we need to address the obvious — running gives you a break from whatever is going on in the wider world around you and provides a quiet, mindful experience (we like to call it Runfulness).
 Sometimes all you need to feel better is just to separate yourself from a situation for a little while.
 And running is a perfect way to do that.
 But the amazing gift that is running doesn't stop there — much more is at work in your brain.

 For a long time, common fitness knowledge said that the stress-reducing effects of a good run were the work of chemicals called endorphins, which are known to reduce pain and enhance performance in muscles.
 That's an important distinction.
 According to David Linden, Ph.D., a professor of neuroscience at Johns Hopkins University School of Medicine, those endorphins likely aren't the cause of this particular mental benefit of running, since they can't actually cross the blood-brain barrier.
 This means they probably have little-to-no impact on what's going on in your head.
 Instead, Linden suggests that endocannabinoids — a group of neurotransmitters that travel in and around the brain — really deserve the credit for improving mental health.